 History of Aetna

 Aetna has its origins in the Aetna Insurance Company, which was founded in the early 19th century in Hartford, Connecticut by Thomas K. Brace.
 The company initially dealt primarily in fire insurance.
-The Italian volcano, Mount Etna, inspired the name.
+Mount Etna, the Italian volcano, inspired the name.
 In 1850, the company began offering life insurance policies and appointed Eliphalet Adams Bulkeley to head this new division.
 In 1853, the life insurance business was separated into a new corporation, named Aetna Life Insurance Company, with Bulkeley as its president.
 This is the forerunner of today’s Aetna Inc.

 In 1857, an economic decline ran several insurance companies out of business.
 This eliminated many of Aetna’s competitors and left the company with a favorable market position.
-In 1861, Aetna introduced a new participating life insurance product that allowed policyholders to collect dividends.
+Four years later, Aetna introduced a new participating life insurance product that allowed policyholders to collect dividends.
 This unique product was very attractive to consumers and made the company more competitive.

 The company also pursued an aggressive marketing strategy throughout the 1860s, when most of its competitors were taking a more conservative approach.
 The destruction caused by the Civil War left many consumers eager to purchase life insurance policies, and Aetna’s aggressive marketing was successful.
 The company’s business grew over 600 percent between 1861 and 1865.
 In 1868, Aetna revamped its business practices significantly.